IBM-Blockchain-Archive/marbles/tutorial_part1.md

 # <a name="network"></a>Manual Network Setup:
 Don't fret, "manual" setup means I will guide you to click on a particular button and fill out a text input field or two.
-We have created a Bluemix tile that will create you your own personal blockchain network.
+There is a Bluemix tile that will create you your own personal blockchain network.
 All you have to do is find the tile and give the network a name.

 1. First login to [Bluemix](https://console.ng.bluemix.net)